che3sy/canvas-discussion-assistant/README.md

 Generating a discussion response scrapes the teacher instructions and any other responses currently loaded to the discussion.
 Replying to a post scrapes the teacher instructions and any other pre-existing replies to the post.

-## Details
-- Generates (given) n number of discussion replies to random posts (n>=0)
-- Recently generated posts+reply sets will be saved.
-They can be viewed and deleted in the configuration popup.
-- Automatically searches for teacher defined requirements (e.g word count, character account)

 ## Features
 - Adds new "Generate Response" and "Generate Reply" buttons for discussion boards.
 - Recently generated replies will be saved.
 They can be viewed, copied, and deleted in the extension popup.